nlohmann/json/README.md

 };
 ```

 This serializer works fine when you have control over the type's namespace.
-However, what about `boost::optional`, or `std::filesystem::path` (C++17)?
+However, what about `boost::optional` or `std::filesystem::path` (C++17)?
 Hijacking the `boost` namespace is pretty bad, and it's illegal to add something other than template specializations to `std`...

 To solve this, you need to add a specialization of `adl_serializer` to the `nlohmann` namespace, here's an example: